 The essence of policy is discretion.
 Strategy on the other hand, concerns the direction in which human and material resources will be applied in order to increase the chance of achieving selected objectives.

-Strategic Planning Process
+The Strategic Planning Process

-Although Specific steps in the formulation of the strategy may vary, the process can be built, at least conceptually, around the key elements which are as follows:
+Although Specific steps in the formulation of the strategy may vary, the process can be built, at least conceptually, around the key elements shown in Figure given below:

 Inputs